 Hilly Run: When we have shifted to speed work in the latter part of the program, we often add a Hilly Run on a Tuesday that will challenge your leg strength.
-This run should be done in a continuous loop that contains 3-6 hills.
+Choose a route that provides a continuous loop that contains 3-6 hills.